OttoSubo/remove-twitter-trends/README.md

 5. Click **"Load unpacked"**
 6. Select the unzipped folder

+❗❗ ONLY WORKS FOR LIGHTS OUT MODE NOT DIM MORE LIGHT MODE❗❗

 ## 🔧 How It Works
 This removes:
 - "Trending now" sections